 Independent Contractor (1099) Invoice Template

 An independent contractor invoice is used by anyone independently working for themselves to request payment for services provided to a client or customer.
-Clients are not responsible for paying the contractor’s taxes; therefore, payments should be made in full.Make an Invoice Now
+Clients are not responsible for paying the contractor’s taxes; therefore, payments should be made in full.Make a Free Invoice Now

 By Type (21)